cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * Headings: Any heading size may be used, recommend H2-6
     variation_group_name: Types
-    variation_group_description: A link blob is a unit consisting of heading, short descriptive text, and call to action.
-At breakpoints above 601 px, link blobs are found in rows of two blobs (half-width link blobs) or three blobs (third-width link blobs).
+    variation_group_description: "A link blob is a unit consisting of heading, short descriptive text, and call to action. "
 use_cases: ""
 content_guidelines: >-
   * Headings